-We live downtown Owen Sound, Ontario, in a sunshine yellow house with 3 young children.
+We live at the edge of Owen Sound, Ontario, in a century old farmhouse with 3 young children.
 We play multiple instruments, love sports and animals, eat well, enjoy working on the land and being in nature, and are connected to many awesome people in the area.

-I'm a 39 year old high school Art teacher, currently on maternity leave.
-My husband is a carpenter/musician.
-He is 43 years old.
-Our children are 4.5 yrs old, 3 yrs old, and a baby.
+I'm a 41 year old high school Art teacher and my husband is a carpenter.
+He is 45 years old.
+Our children: Rosalie is 7, Quinlan is 5, and Nelliana is 2.5 yrs old.
 They're amazing and involved in everything we do.
 We're full of ideas, eco-conscious, hardworking, and always inspired to use our time wisely or passionately. :)

-we'd be happy to simply share some family life with you and fill the winter days with good food, fun games, art, music, indoor projects, and outdoor snowy fun -ice rinks, ski/snowshoe trails...
-WITH 3 youngkids!!!!
+We'd be happy to simply share some family life with you and fill the winter days with good food, fun games if we're still awake after the kids have fallen asleep ;), art, music, indoor projects, and outdoor snowy fun -ice rinks, ski/snowshoe trails...

 As for the working part, we'd be grateful for your help...

-a) Cooking, processing food, and doing some house work
+1) Cooking, processing food, and doing daily house chores